 butter cookie sandwich with chocolate hazelnut ganache

-1 1/4 cups confectioners' sugar
+- 1 1/4 cups powdered sugar

-1 large egg yolk
+- 1 large egg yolk

-1/2 teaspoon salt
+- 1/2 teaspoon salt

-2 tsp vanilla extract
+- 2 tsp vanilla extract

-2 3/4 cups all-purpose flour
+- 2 3/4 cups all-purpose flour

 chocolate hazelnut ganache

-1/2 cup hazelnuts
+- 1/2 cup hazelnuts

-1/2 cup heavy whipping cream
+- 1/2 cup heavy whipping cream

-1 1/4 cups bittersweet chocolate, chopped
+- 1 1/4 cups bittersweet chocolate, chopped

-2 tsp cognac, dark rum, or bourbon (or 1 tsp vanilla extract)
+- 2 tsp cognac, dark rum, or bourbon (or 1 tsp vanilla extract)

-Divide the dough in half, shape each half into a flattened disk, and wrap in plastic.
-Refrigerate for 2 hours, or overnight.
+- Divide the dough in half, shape each half into a flattened disk, and wrap in plastic.
+Refrigerate for at least 2 hours, or overnight.

-Remove the cookies from the oven, and transfer to rack to cool completely.
+- Remove the cookies from the oven, and transfer to rack to cool completely.

-While cookies are baking and cooling, make the ganache.
+- While cookies are baking and cooling, make the ganache.

 chocolate hazelnut ganache

-Preheat oven to 350°F.
+- Preheat oven to 350°F.

-Toast the hazelnuts on a baking sheet, stirring frequently, until lightly browned and fragrant, about 5 minutes.
+- Toast the hazelnuts on a baking sheet, stirring frequently, until lightly browned and fragrant, about 5 minutes.
 Transfer to a clean dish towel, wrap tightly and let steam for 5 minutes.
 Rub the nuts vigorously with a towel to remove the skins then set aside to cool completely.
 Transfer nuts to the bowl of a food processor fitted with a metal blade and chop until finely ground (but not a paste), about 30 seconds.
 Set aside.

-Place chopped chocolate in a medium bowl and set aside.
+- Place chopped chocolate in a medium bowl and set aside.
 In a small saucepan, heat heavy cream over medium heat until small bubbles form at the edges.

-Pour cream over chocolate and let stand one minute for the chocolate to melt, then stir until mixture is smooth.
+- Pour cream over chocolate and let stand one minute for the chocolate to melt, then stir until mixture is smooth.
 If the chocolate doesn’t fully melt, microwave cream and chocolate mixture at 10-second intervals, stirring in between, until melted and smooth.
 Stir in alcohol (or vanilla, if using instead) and ground hazelnuts.
-Cover and refrigerate until thickened but not hard (the consistency of peanut butter), about 25 minutes.
+Cover and refrigerate until thickened but not hard (the consistency of peanut butter), about 20 minutes.

-Stir the ganache then transfer to a pastry bag fitted with a large, round, plain tip and pipe ganache to cover the surface of the cookie leaving a slight border around the edge.
+- Stir the ganache then transfer to a pastry bag fitted with a large, round, plain tip and pipe ganache to cover the surface of the cookie leaving a slight border around the edge.
 Alternatively, spoon about 1 tbsp of ganache onto the cookie.
 Top with a plain cookie to make a sandwich, and gently press down to adhere the top cookie and squish the ganache to the edge of the sandwich.
 Repeat process with remaining cookies.

-Store up to one week in a covered container.
+- Store up to one week in a covered container

-if the ganache gets too hard to pipe, soften it up in the microwave with 8-10 second intervals, stirring in between.
+- if the ganache gets too hard to pipe, soften it up in the microwave with 8-10 second intervals, stirring in between.
 It warms up quickly, so err on the side of less time in the microwave!